Shikhar Dhawan: Recall to Indian team

 Following his good domestic performances, Dhawan was recalled to the India ODI squad for the Champions Trophy starting June 2017.
 He marked his return in the first game of the tournament, on 5 June, against Pakistan, scoring 68 off 65 balls, helping his team win the game.
 Three days later, he scored a record-equalling three Champions Trophy century, 125 runs off 128 balls, against Sri Lanka in a losing cause.
 He tied with Chris Gayle, Herschelle Gibbs and Sourav Ganguly for most centuries in the Champions Trophy.
 He also became the fastest to pass 500 runs in the tournament's history, taking him only 7 matches; also becoming the quickest to achieve this milestone in any ICC Major tournament.
 His 78 against South Africa a few days later helped his team beat them by eight wickets.
 Following the subsequent final loss to Pakistan, Dhawan was awarded the golden bat for scoring the most runs (338) in the tournament.
+He became the first and only batter to not only win 2 Golden Bats in the ICC Champions Trophy but also 2 consecutive Golden Bats (he also won it in 2013).
 He carried forward his good form in the tour of West Indies, scoring two consecutive half-centuries in the first two matches of the five-match ODI series, that India won 3–1.

 In the 2017 India tour of Sri Lanka, Dhawan helped India to win the 3-match test series 3–0 by scoring two centuries and 358 runs, he was named the player of the series for his batting performances.
 He carried his good form in the ODI series by scoring a century in the first match which India won.
-On 2 September, it was announced that he would not be part of the team for the last ODI and the only T20I due to personal reasons.
+On 2 September, it was announced that he would not be part of the team for the last ODI and the only T20I for personal reasons.
 India later went on to win the ODI series 5–0 and the only T20I.
-In the 2017 Australia tour of India, Dhawan was released from the Indian squad and missed the all five ODI's of the 5-match ODI series against Australia due to personal reasons.
+In the 2017 Australia tour of India, Dhawan was released from the Indian squad and missed the all five ODI's of the 5-match ODI series against Australia for personal reasons.
 He was recalled for the 3-match T20I series against Australia.
 On 1 November 2017, Dhawan scored his highest-ever T20I score of 80 runs off just 52 balls against New Zealand in a 53 run victory to take a lead of 1–0 in the T20I series.
 On 17 December, Dhawan scored his 12th ODI century against Sri Lanka and became fifth quickest batsman to reach 4000 runs in ODIs.
 He was awarded the player of the series for scoring one half century and a century in the 3-match ODI series.
 He was also named in the ODI XI of the year by Cricbuzz.